 A compressor ratio will not have its first number be less than one.
 This would cause any level above the threshold to be amplified, resulting in near-immediate overloading of the signal chain and possible damage to equipment.
 That being said, there is an opposite to compression known as expansion which we'll touch on later.

 To solidify our understanding of ratio, let's have a look at waveforms that represent compressor ratios:

 To learn more about compressor ratio controls, check out my article Dynamic Range Compression: What Is The Ratio Control?

 What is the attack time of a compressor?
 The attack time is the amount of time it takes for a compressor to engage/react once the input signal amplitude surpasses the threshold.

 Here's where all our over-simplified/instantaneous graphs go out the window.
 They've served their purpose to illustrate what a compressor does but do not take into account the time variable in compression.

-Let’s begin by discussing a very short attack time.
-If the attack time was 0 ms, the compressor would act instantaneously to the input signal.
+Let's begin by discussing a very short attack time.
+If the attack time were 0 ms, the compressor would act instantaneously to the input signal.
 As the input would surpass the threshold, the compressor would immediately begin attenuating the signal.